y12uc231/must_deep_learning_courses/README.md

 Three principles that worked for me so far :-
 1. DO the math, dont just read it.
 2. CODE the math, dont just do it on paper.
-3. APPY the math to a different problem, dont just code it.
+3. APPLY the math to a different problem, dont just code it.

 [CS229](http://cs229.stanford.edu/) : Machine Learning from Stanford (Andrew Ng)